danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 A first answer, a dictionary answer, might be: for the lid of the jar to be removed.

-But why the lid, exactly?
-Suppose I decide not to bother with the lid, and simply throw the jar to the ground, breaking it open.
+But why the lid?
+Suppose I decide not to bother with the lid, and throw the jar to the ground, breaking it open.
 Why is this not simply another way of opening the jar?